mahsakr/system-design/Tasks.md

 * Knowledge share of new services architectures

 # Stearing update
-* MRP issue solution
+- MRP issue solution
-* New Relic
+- New Relic
+    - Schedule a meeting for Newrelic with us and SRE
+    - check reports with ahmed
+    - check how to enhance
-* Refund flow improvement
+- Refund flow improvement
+- Check the Jeninsfile protection from devs access;